kuba2k2/datastruct/README.md

 - all keyword arguments passed to `pack()`/`unpack()` (for the root context only)
 - all keyword arguments passed to `subfield()` (for child contexts only)
 - `_: Context` - reference to the parent object's context (only when nesting `DataStruct`s)
+- `self: Any` - the current datastruct - note that it's a `DataStruct` subclass when packing, and a `Container` when unpacking
 - `G` - global context - general-purpose container that is not scoped to the current structure (it's identical for nested structs)
   - `io: IO[bytes]` - the stream being read from/written to
   - `packing: bool` - whether current operation is packing